Faithful and Accurate Self-Attention Attribution for Message Passing Neural Networks via the Computation Tree Viewpoint: Edge Attribution Calculation in Att-GNNs

-To design the edge attribution function $\Phi$, we start by formally defining the computation tree alongside {\it flow} and {\it attention flow}. \begin{definition}[Computation tree] The computation tree for an $L$-layer GAT in our study is defined to as a rooted subtree of height $L$ with the root (target) node.
-For each node in the tree at depth $d$, the neighboring nodes are at depth $d+1$ with edges directed towards node $v$. \end{definition} According to Definition~\ref{definition:computationgraph}, we define the concept of flows. \begin{definition}[Flow in a computation tree] Given a computation tree as a rooted subtree of height $L$ with the root (target) node $v$, we define a flow $\lambda_{i,j,v}^l$ as the list of edges that sequentially appear in a path of length $l$ starting from a given edge $e_{i,j}$ within the computation tree and ending with some edge $e_{*,v}$.\footnote{As stated in~\textbf{(O\ref{obs:nonunique})}, nodes/edges are not unique in the computation tree.
-Nonetheless, we will use the node indices from the original graph and avoid differentiating them in the computation tree as long as it does not cause any confusion.} We indicate the $k$-th position within the flow as $\lambda_{i,j,v}^l (k)$ for $k\in [1,L]$.
-We denote the set of all flows in the computation tree with node $v$ at its root that starts from edge $e_{i,j}$ with length $m \in [1,L]$ as $\Lambda_v^m (e_{i,j})$. \end{definition} From Definition~\ref{definition:flow}, it follows that $\lambda_{i,j,v}^l(1)=e_{i,j}$ and $\lambda_{i,j,v}^l(l)=e_{*,v}$ for all flows in $\Lambda_v(e_{i,j})$. \begin{definition}[Attention flow in a computation tree] Given a flow $\lambda_{v_0, v_1, w}^m = [e_{v_0, v_1}, \cdots, e_{*, w}]$ of length $m \leq L$ for an $L$-layer GAT model, we define an attention flow $\alpha[\lambda_{v_0, v_1, w}^m]$ as the corresponding attention weights assigned to each edge by the associated graph attention layers:
+\paragraph{Proposed Method.} To design the edge attribution function $\Phi$, we start by formally defining the computation tree alongside the {\it flow} and the {\it attention flow}. \begin{definition}[Computation tree] The computation tree for an $L$-layer Att-GNN in our study is defined as a rooted subtree of height $L$ with the target node as the root node.
+For each node in the tree at depth $d$, the neighboring nodes and itself are at depth $d+1$ with edges directed towards node $v$. \end{definition} According to Definition~\ref{definition:computationgraph}, we define the concept of flows in the computation tree. \begin{definition}[Flow in a computation tree] Given a computation tree as a rooted subtree of height $L$ with the root (target) node $v$, we define a flow $\lambda_{i,j,v}^l$ as the list of edges that sequentially appear in a path of length $l$ starting from a given edge $e_{i,j}$ within the computation tree and ending with some edge $e_{*,v}$.\footnote{As stated in~\textbf{(O\ref{obs:nonunique})}, nodes/edges are not unique in the computation tree.
+Nonetheless, we will use the node indices assigned from the original graph and avoid differentiating them in the computation tree as long as it does not cause any confusion.} We indicate the $k$-th position within the flow (\textit{i.e.}, starting from the bottom of the computation tree) as $\lambda_{i,j,v}^l (k)$ for $k\in [1,L]$.
+We denote the set of all flows in the computation tree with node $v$ at its root that starts from edge $e_{i,j}$ with length $m \in [1,L]$ as $\Lambda_v^m (e_{i,j})$. \end{definition} From Definition~\ref{definition:flow}, it follows that $\lambda_{i,j,v}^l(1)=e_{i,j}$ and $\lambda_{i,j,v}^l(l)=e_{*,v}$ for all flows in $\Lambda_v(e_{i,j})$. \begin{definition}[Attention flow in a computation tree] Given a flow $\lambda_{v_0, v_1, w}^m = [e_{v_0, v_1}, \cdots, e_{*, w}]$ of length $m \leq L$ for an $L$-layer Att-GNN model, we define an attention flow $\alpha[\lambda_{v_0, v_1, w}^m]$ as the corresponding attention weights assigned to each edge by the associated graph attention layers:

 \end{definition} Then, it follows that $\alpha[\lambda_{v_0, v_1, w}^m](i)=\alpha_{v_{i-1},v_i}^{L-m+i}$.